phoenix125/7dtdServerUpdateUtility/readme.txt

 ListenIP=192.168.0.1
 [Use Remote Restart ?yes/no]
 UseRemoteRestart=yes
-[Remote Restart Port]
-ListenPort=57520
-[Remote Restart Request Key http://IP:Port?KEY=user_pass] RestartKey=restart
+[Remote Restart Request Key http://IP:Port?RestartKey=RestartCode (Ex: 127.0.0.1:57520?restart=password)] ListenPort=57520
-[Remote Restart Password]
-RestartCode=Admin1_Pass1,Admin2_Pass2
+RestartKey=restart
+RestartCode=password

-In a standard web browser, type in the URL http://192.168.0.1:57520?restart=Admin1_Pass1 The Server would compare the pass and find that it is correct.
+- You can have multiple passwords.
+For example: RestartCode=password1,pass2,pwd3 In a standard web browser, type in the URL http://127.0.0.1:57520?restart=password.
+The Server would compare the pass and find that it is correct.
 It would respond with 200 OK And HTML Code stating the server is restarting.

 -----------------
  VERSION HISTORY
 -----------------

+(2019-01-26) v1.8.2
+- PROGRAM RENAMED from 7dtdServerUtility to 7dtdServerUpdateUtility to better reflect the function of this utility.
+- Due to the unreliability of AutoIT's built-in telnet utility, I added the option to use puttytel instead:
+  - Puttytel is more reliable but also intrusive: it will pop up a window with each update and telnet check.
+  - AutoIT's built-in telnet utility will perform update and telnet checks discretely, but it can often cause the 7DaysToDieServer.exe to no longer respond to telnet commands, thus forcing a server restart.
+- "Request Restart From Browser" tool updates:
+  - Added in-game announcements (in addition to the Discord and Twitch restart announcements).
+  - Added "Server Maintenance restart..." to the announcements.
+- Minor changes to the wording in the .ini file for clarification.

 (2019-01-18) v1.8.1
 - Faster and more reliable shutdown process and in game announcements.